eburnsid/expert-engine/README.md

 each "true" expert for a patent is found in the predictions for that patent.

+#### naive_bayes.py
+Returns expert predictions based on basic [multinomial naive Bayes] with [TF-IDF vectorizer].

 #### patent_scraper.py
 Scrapes and formats relevant patent data.

 #### reference_scraper.py
 Used for scraping networks of patent citations for eventual use in SimRank algorithm.
 Collects patent numbers of both in and out references and inserts these into SQL tables.

 #### sim_anneal_model.py
 Optimizes parameters of basic model using [simulated annealing]